thadeshammer/obs-shader-conversions/README.md

 You can see this in-use in `space-travel.shader`, where I also use a somewhat more complicated hash method from that same StackOverflow page as the seed.
 (You could also use `elapsed_time` for a seed, or the color value of the screen, or whatever you like.) _This is still being tested._

+### iMouse

+To my knowledge, mouse interactions are irrelevant to obs-shaderfilter.
+(It would be pretty weird otherwise.)
+References to iMouse I tend to just rip out, or set them to identity (1. for multiplication, 0. for addition) until I figure out how to safely rip them out.

 ### Cap to 60 FPS